roopeshvs/git-issues/README.md

 update  | update an issue on a github repo

-Get more help on commands from the command-line with the --help option.
+Get more help on commands from the command-line with the `--help` option.

 This application requires the use of a GitHub Personal Access Token to Authorize.

 If you do not have a Personal Access Token, create one at [https://github.com/settings/tokens](https://github.com/settings/tokens)

+To login, run the command

+`gitissues login -t <token>`